Greg Hire

-Greg Hire (born 19 September 1987) is an Australian professional basketball player for the Rockingham Flames of the NBL1 West.
-A product of Wanneroo Basketball Association, Hire played four years of college basketball in the United States before joining the Perth Wildcats in 2010 as a development player.
-In 2011, he was elevated to the full-time roster.
-After playing in back-to-back losing NBL Grand Finals in 2012 and 2013, Hire won his first championship as a member of the Wildcats in 2014.
+Greg Hire (born 19 September 1987) is an Australian former professional basketball player.
+He played four years of college basketball in the United States before joining the Perth Wildcats of the National Basketball League (NBL) in 2010 as a development player.
+In 2011, he was elevated to the full-time roster and in 2014 he won his first NBL championship.
 He went on to win three more championships in 2016, 2017 and 2019.
+In the NBL1 West, he won a championship with the Wanneroo Wolves in 2011 and again with the Rockingham Flames in 2022.

-Early life
+Early life and career

-Hire is the son of a Hungarian immigrant, his mother having moved to Australia as a refugee and settled in Perth, Western Australia.
+Hire was born in Perth, Western Australia.
+His mother, a Hungarian immigrant, moved to Australia as a refugee and settled in Perth.
 Hire's parents did not have a healthy relationship and split when he was around 10 years old.
 He grew up around domestic violence, drugs, alcohol, depression and a lack of positive role models.
-He eventually turned to basketball and became a fan of the Perth Wildcats, idolising Andrew Vlahov and Scott Fisher.
-At Woodvale Senior High School, he played basketball and Australian Rules football.
+He eventually turned to basketball.
+He attended Woodvale Senior High School, where he played basketball and football.
+He represented Western Australia at both the under-18 and under-20 national championships.

+Hire debuted for the Wanneroo Wolves in the State Basketball League (SBL) in 2005.
+With the Wolves in 2006, he won the SBL Most Improved Player.
+While in college, he continued to play for the Wolves in the off-seasons in 2007, 2008, 2009 and 2010.

-Junior career
+College career

-Hire is a product of the Wanneroo Wolves and represented Western Australia at both the under-18 and under-20 national championships.
-He was named the SBL Most Improved Player with Wanneroo in 2006, before moving to the United States for college.
-He attended Miles Community College from 2006 to 2008, before spending his final two years at Augusta State University.
+Hire played college basketball in the United States between 2006 and 2010, attending both Miles Community College (2006–08) and Augusta State University (2008–10).
 He averaged a double-double during both seasons at Miles, including 16.5 points and 10.7 rebounds per game during the 2007–08 season.
 He was a Mon-Dak all-conference first-team selection in 2006–07 and second-team selection in 2007–08.
 He was also an all-region first-team pick in both 2006–07 and 2007–08.
 In his first season at Augusta State, he averaged 5.3 points and 5.1 rebounds in 35 games (34 starts).
 He helped Augusta State win the Peach Belt Conference regular season championship and the Peach Belt tournament title in 2009.
 The next year, he led them to the Peach Belt East Division regular season championship as well as the Peach Belt Tournament semi-finals.
 He was also part of the Augusta State team that advanced to the NCAA Division II Final Four in 2009 and the Elite Eight in 2010.

-Hire played for the Wanneroo Wolves in the State Basketball League (SBL) every year between 2005 and 2012, where he earned the nickname "Mayor of Wanneroo".
-In August 2011, Hire guided the Wolves to the SBL Championship after recording 31 points and 28 rebounds in the grand final against the Perry Lakes Hawks, earning Grand Final MVP honours.